binaryage/totalfinder-web/tweaks.md

 ## Reset to defaults

-Button `Reset TotalFinder to defauls` will restore initial TotalFinder configuration for all features.
+Button `Reset TotalFinder to defaults` will restore the initial TotalFinder configuration for all features.
 This does not remove your license key.

 ## File Browser